AIEngineerX/NClaude/README.md

-# Dark Claude AI 🔥
+# NIgga Claude AI 🔥

 A satirical AI chat interface inspired by Claude's design, but with a street-savvy personality.
 Dark Claude responds with slang, emojis, and attitude while maintaining the clean, minimal aesthetic of modern AI interfaces.